 Features & Information

-Congratulations to Dr. Kaylee Byers of the University of British Columbia as a winner of the 2021 BioOne Ambassador Awards
+Congratulations to Arícia Duarte-Benvenuto, a PhD Student at the Laboratory of Wildlife Comparative Pathology, University of São Paulo, Brazil as a winner of the 2022 BioOne Ambassador Awards.

-Established in 2018, the award is given to early career scholars nominated by active BioOne publishing partners.
-To qualify, the author needed to be either a graduate student or a scientist who had completed a PhD or other graduate diploma within the last five years.
-BioOne then invited qualified nominees to submit a 750-word, plain-language summary explaining how the result of their work impacts the world, applies across disciplines, and to the public.
+To qualify for the competition, the author needed to be either a graduate student or a scientist who had completed a PhD or other graduate diploma within the last five years.
+BioOne then invited qualified nominees to submit a 750-word, plain-language summary or video explaining how their work impacts the world, and applies across disciplines and to the public.

-Congratulations to Dr Molly Martony of the University of Florida as the winner of the joint Wildlife Disease Association & International Association for Aquatic Animal Medicine award for the student authored aquatic animal paper of 2020
+Congratulations to Dr. Anastasia Towe of the University of Tennessee, Knoxville, TN USA as the winner of the joint Wildlife Disease Association & International Association for Aquatic Animal Medicine award for the best student-authored aquatic animal paper of 2021